KirtiSaini07/Campus-energy-dashboard-KirtiSaini/README.md

 - `kwh` – energy consumed in kilowatt-hours
 - One file per building (e.g., Library.csv, Hostel.csv, Canteen.csv)

-All CSV files are stored inside the `data/` directory.
+All CSV files are stored inside the `data` folder.

 ---

 ## 📌 Methodology

 ### **1. Data Ingestion**
-- Load all CSV files from the `data/` folder
+- Load all CSV files from the `data` folder
 - Validate timestamps and numeric values
 - Log missing or invalid entries
 - Combine all building data into a unified DataFrame